oracle/coherence-operator/docs/samples/operator/metrics/ssl/README.md

 Ensure you have already installed the Coherence Operator using the instructions [here](../../../README.md#install-the-coherence-operator).

-> **Note:** You do not need to enable metrics capture using `--set prometheusoperator.enabled=true` as an external Prometheus is used.

 ## Installation Steps

 1. Change to the `samples/operator/metrics/ssl` directory and ensure you have your Maven build environment set for JDK 8 and build the project: